Włodawa: Jewish community

-Amish and Mennonite Communities
+Amish and Mennonite communities

 In the 1700s, while some Amish families traveled west from Germany and Switzerland in their quest for religious freedom to the colony of Pennsylvania, others would venture to Central and Eastern Europe, largely as a part of the Josephine colonization.
 In 1781, Austrian emperor Joseph II invited German farmers to move to Galicia, after seizing the region (which today lies in southeastern Poland and Western Ukraine) in the First Partition of Poland.
-Other Amish however settled the vicinity of Włodawa, which was then still part of the Polish–Lithuanian Commonwealth (see Nolt, A History of the Amish, p.
-64-65).
+Other Amish however settled the vicinity of Włodawa, which was then still part of the Polish–Lithuanian Commonwealth.

-Jerold A. Stahly writes of this community in the vicinity of Włodawa in his work "Mennonite and Amish Identities Among the Swiss Volhynians in Europe":
+Jerold A. Stahly wrote of this community in the vicinity of Włodawa in his work, "Mennonite and Amish Identities Among the Swiss Volhynians in Europe":

-"In the Lithuanian congregation in Urszulin and Michelsdorf in the Włodawa district, one preacher was Christian Graber, ordained in 1790 in Montbeliard to go to Poland.
+In the Lithuanian congregation in Urszulin and Michelsdorf in the Włodawa district, one preacher was Christian Graber, ordained in 1790 in Montbeliard to go to Poland.
 Christian Stucky of Alsace served there as and elder from the 1790s to the 1830s.
 Graber, Stucky, and Johann Flickinger signed the Essingen agreement for this group.
 When Austria took control of the Włodawa district in 1795 as part of West Galicia, there was no longer an international border separating the Amish Mennonites in Lemberger and Littauer congregations.
 The Amish all apparently left Falkenstein and Einsiedel in the next few years.
 Joseph Mündlein apparently moved to the Włodawa District, where he served as an elder, performing a marriage in 1802.
 It was in 1804, during these years of Austrian rule that Josef Rohrer wrote about the Mennonites of West and East Galicia.
 He wrote that they preferred to be called Täufer.
 He said that one group of Mennonites was stricter and was called Heftler, because they used hooks and eyes on their clothes rather than buttons, like the other group, the Knöfler.
 He wrote that the strict ones wore bears.
-He described wives being very careful to avoid a friendly laugh or looking other men in the eye, for fear of being put under a ban for many weeks, so that no Mennonite would speak to her and her husband could not even sit at a table with her."
+He described wives being very careful to avoid a friendly laugh or looking other men in the eye, for fear of being put under a ban for many weeks, so that no Mennonite would speak to her and her husband could not even sit at a table with her.